Lane-sharing, lane-splitting, lane-filtering, white-lining, etc.,

 Lane-splitting, a particular time-saver on such as Bay Area bridges & hundreds of other traffic choke-points, has been around almost as long as motorcycles.
 For decades it was necessary because bikes could overheat if they stopped moving.
 Newer motorcycles have more advanced cooling systems, but lane-splitting is still considered a safety tactic to prevent being rear-ended.
 It is also true that overheating still happens regularly ...as traffic in some areas of California cities is abominable during Rush Hours.

 Filtering, as it is called in Europe, is very common.
-Lane-splitting is legal in most areas of Europe and Asia.
+Lane-splitting and Lane Filtering is legal in most areas of Europe and Asia.
 CAR DRIVERS EXPECT IT.

-Actual safety data PROVES that properly done lane-splitting is SAFER than NOT doing so!....yes, REALLY!!
+Actual safety data PROVES that properly done it is SAFER than NOT doing so!....yes, REALLY!!

 One of the more detailed studies was done by the Safe Transportation Research & Education Center, at University of California at Berkeley.
 It confirmed prior work done by various Agencies and groups.
 Here is something to read: